peteroupc/peteroupc.github.io/randomfunc.md

 The idiom `RNDINT((1 << b) - 1)` is a na&iuml;ve way of generating a **uniform random `b`-bit integer** (with maximum 2<sup>`b`</sup> - 1).

 In practice, memory is usually divided into _bytes_, or 8-bit nonnegative integers in the interval [0, 255].
-In this case, a byte array or a block of memory can be filled with random bits by setting each byte to `RNDINT(255)`.
+In this case, a block of memory can be filled with random bits by setting each byte in the block to `RNDINT(255)`.
 (There may be faster, RNG-specific ways to fill memory with random bytes, such as with RNGs that generate random numbers in parallel.
 These ways are not detailed in this document.)

 <a id=Uniform_Random_Real_Numbers></a>
 ### Uniform Random Real Numbers